 The original, however, is an undeniable creative stumble by Atari, and no other game better demonstrates how overwhelmed the 2600 is graphically by emerging systems than Frye’s Pac-Man.
 Accompanying the game’s release is a massive backlash from critics and users alike, users who have had a cold splash of reality thrown into their face about just how obsolete the VCS has now become.
 There is a massive amount of returns of the cartridge back to stores by disappointed players, which gives pause to retailers when it comes time to place other game orders from Atari.
 Of course, not every game released by the company is a turkey, as shown by the marvellous Yars’ Revenge, released in May of 1982.
 The game is originally conceived as a port of Cinematronics’ hit vector arcade game Star Castle until the licensing deal falls through.
 The designer is Howard Scott Warshaw, creator of some of the more complicated 2600 games, including Raiders of the Lost Ark and The A-Team, which starts out as a game called Saboteur until the graphics are altered and the name of the hit early 80′s Mr. T vehicle is slapped on the cartridge.
 He juggles the play mechanics of the now-license-less Star Castle port around a bit, and the result is one of the most original and involving games in the 2600 library.
 The title character’s name is taken from Atari president Ray Kassar, to show his triumph over the failed license deal.
 Yar’s Revenge is heralded with a two-minute commercial run in movie theatres, featuring state-of-the-art CGI by Robert Abel and Associates.

 Their next big fumble is E.T.: The Extra-Terrestrial.
 Warner chairman Steve Ross negotiates a 21 million dollar deal with his friend Steven Spielberg and Amblin Entertainment for the exclusive worldwide coin-op and home game rights to the film, and Atari expects their game to match the success of the movie, at the time the highest-grossing ever made.
 The company also announces that Spielberg will be directly involved in the game’s development.
 It’s hard to figure out just when Howard Scott Warshaw would be able to find the time to consult with Spielberg over the design, as he has accepted a breakneck six week deadline to get the 2600 game out for December 1982.
 The resulting product nets Warshaw a $200,000 payment, but it is torture for gamers, featuring frustrating control over the lost alien, along with endlessly confusing gameplay.
 Expecting a windfall of sales, Atari manufactures around five million cartridges, but only one million are eventually purchased.
 Even though wary retailers had scaled back their orders on the game, many are still left with unsold product as they struggle to move E.T. off the shelves after an initial Thanksgiving rush.
 Having been complacent in the boom years when new video games quickly sold out, grumblings now begin about formal return policies for surplus product from video game companies, a process known in the industry as “stock balancing”.
 Atari is left with a large inventory of unsold or returned cartridges as E.T. becomes one of the greatest videogame flops in history, creating a noticeable drag on company sales figures.
+A similar yet different version of the game, titled E.T.
+Phone Home! is released the next year by Atari for its 8-bit computer systems.
+Along with improved graphics comes a role reversal, with Elliott on the run looking for the scattered phone parts, while E.T. hides at home offering telepathic clues to their locations.
+The game also benefits from a group approach to its development, with game designers, graphic artists, sound engineers and programmers teaming up to produce it.

 Under cover of night sometime in 1983 a convoy of 14 tractor-trailer trucks are loaded with millions of unsold Pac-Man, E.T., and other surplus cartridges such as fellow movie adaptation flop Raiders of the Lost Ark, along with various hardware prototypes and limited production runs littering Atari’s warehouses.
 The trucks are driven to a secret landfill site in Alamogordo, New Mexico, home of another big bomb; nearby was the site of the 1945 Trinity test, the first explosion of a nuclear device.
 The cartridges are ground up and then buried in huge cement sarcophagi.
 Atari later insists the midnight burial was done to dispose of “defective” inventory.
 If only they could bury the lack of confidence the abject failure of the E.T. videogame fosters in shareholders, retailers and consumers alike as easily.
 They’re not the only culprit, however, as both Mattel and Coleco overproduce cartridges in a market becoming less and less able to support them.